 1. Broccoli

 Broccoli is a nutrient-dense vegetable that is high in fiber and low in calories.
-A cup of chopped, raw broccoli contains only 31 calories, but it provides a significant portion of your daily recommended intake of vitamins K and C (5).
+A cup of chopped, raw broccoli contains just 31 calories, but it provides a significant portion of your daily recommended intake of vitamins K and C (7).

-One meal idea is to roast broccoli with garlic and lemon juice and serve it alongside grilled chicken or fish
+One meal idea is to roast broccoli with garlic and lemon juice and serve it with grilled chicken or fish.

 2. Cauliflower

-Like broccoli, cauliflower is another vegetable that is high in fiber and low in calories.
-A cup of chopped raw cauliflower only contains 27 calories (6).
-Cauliflower is incredibly versatile and can be used as a low-calorie substitute for rice, pizza crust, or even mashed potatoes.
+Similar to broccoli, cauliflower is a vegetable that is high in fiber and low in calories.
+A cup of chopped raw cauliflower contains just 27 calories (8).
+Cauliflower is incredibly versatile and can be used as a low-calorie substitute for rice, pizza crust, or mashed potatoes.

-One meal idea is to make cauliflower fried rice with shrimp and veggies.
+One meal idea is to make cauliflower fried rice with shrimp and vegetables.

 3. Strawberries

 Strawberries are a nutrient-dense fruit that is high in fiber, vitamin C, and antioxidants.
-A cup of sliced strawberries contains only 53 calories (22).
-These make a delicious snack on their own, but can also be used in a variety of recipes like smoothies or salads.
+A cup of sliced strawberries contains just 53 calories (25).
+They make a delicious snack on their own, but can also be used in a variety of recipes such as smoothies or salads.

 One meal idea is to mix sliced strawberries with spinach, feta cheese, and balsamic vinaigrette dressing for a refreshing and low-calorie salad.